stephenh67/python-resources-2019/README.md

 #### Community

+* [_stackoverflow_](https://stackoverflow.com/questions/tagged/python) If you have a question you'll almost always find an answer here.

 * [_Python on Reddit_](https://www.reddit.com/r/learnpython/wiki/index)

     - /r/python ­— News about the dynamic, interpreted, interactive, object-oriented, extensible programming language Python.
     - /r/learnprogramming
     - /r/dailyprogrammer — The focus of this subreddit is to provide bi-daily challenges to keep your mind and fingers busy between projects.
     - /r/progether — Progether is about bringing programmers together on common projects, whether it is learning or developing or designing or what have you.
     - /r/LearnMachineLearning — A subreddit dedicated for learning machine learning.
     - /r/PythonPuzzles ­— Regular code puzzles in the Python programming languages